-- Are you worried about your child not having friends, being bullied, or spending too much time alone?
+- Do you worry about your child not having friends, being bullied, or spending too much time alone?

-- Are you frustrated that your child is avoiding adult responsibilities?
+- Are you frustrated that your autistic teen or young adult is avoiding adult responsibilities?

 - Are you and your child getting stuck in the same arguments and they don’t seem to listen?